Save up to $1,322 on our trips! Limited spots. Book Now.

 Pub, Restaurant, Irish

 Irish cuisine may not have the most exciting reputation, but a focus on fresh ingredients and innovative cooking techniques has made Dublin a destination for foodies.
-To sample the country’s cuisine at some of the capital’s best restaurants, book a spot on the Irish Food Walking Tour of Dublin.
-It isn’t a whistle-stop tour where you’ll sample tiny mouthfuls of food.
-As is typical of Irish hospitality, you’ll enjoy a hearty three-course meal and take your time over regional craft beers.
-Each course is served in a new restaurant or pub, with a friendly guide explaining the history of the various dishes and venues.
-The evening ends how every good meal should – making and, of course, drinking an authentic Irish coffee.
+To sample the country’s cuisine at some of the capital’s best restaurants, book a spot on a food walking tour.
+Experience the famous warmth of Irish hospitality in a variety of restaurants and pubs, with a friendly local guide explaining the history of various dishes and venues.

 Historical Landmark